-Under the Freedom of Information Amendment (Office of the Victorian Information Commissioner) Act 2017 (Vic) (“FoI Amendment Act 2017”), the VI Commissioner can decide to investigate complaints received under the PDP Act as if received under the Freedom of Information Act 1982 (Vic), and vice versa.
+Under the Freedom of Information Amendment (Office of the Victorian Information Commissioner) Act 2017 (Vic) (“FoI Amendment Act 2017”), the VI Commissioner can investigate complaints received under the PDP Act as if received under the Freedom of Information Act 1982 (Vic) and vice versa.

 In conducting investigations, the VI Commissioner has enforceable powers to obtain information and documents and take evidence on oath.
 The FoI Amendment Act 2017 enhanced these powers and they apply to all the VI Commissioner’s investigations.

 The VI Commissioner has the power to decline to investigate complaints in certain circumstances (s 62), including where:

 • the organisation complained about is adequately dealing with, or has adequately dealt with, the complaint;

 • the complainant has not complained to the organisation before making a complaint to the VI Commissioner;

 • the VI Commissioner believes the complaint is frivolous, vexatious or lacking in substance;